RANKL: Multiple myeloma

-Patients whom are diagnosed with multiple myeloma have approximately 80-100% chance of developing bone complications due to an increase in activity and/or formation of osteoclasts and a decrease activity of osteoblasts.
+Patients who are diagnosed with multiple myeloma have approximately an 80-100% chance of developing bone complications due to an increase in activity and/or formation of osteoclasts and a decrease in activity of osteoblasts.
 In a stage II clinical trial, denosumab decreased bone turnover markers by blocking the RANKL/RANK pathway.
 Once this trial was completed, 1176 patients with either multiple myeloma or progressed cancers were entered into the stage III clinical trial (known as NCT00330759).
 The main objective of the NCT00330759 trial was to compare effects of patients who were given 120 mg of denosumab relative to patients give 4 mg of zoledronic acid.
-As a result of this trial, during a month period, patients who received denosumab had a decrease in pathological fractures and spinal cord compression; however, as time progressed it appear that denosumab had significantly delayed bone complications.
-In both breast and prostate cancers, patients in either denosumab or zoledronic acid groups both appeared to have comparable adverse events and survival rates.
+As a result of this trial, during a month, patients who received denosumab had a decrease in pathological fractures and spinal cord compression; however, as time progressed, it appeared that denosumab had significantly delayed bone complications.
+In both breast and prostate cancers, patients in either the denosumab or zoledronic acid groups appeared to have comparable adverse events and survival rates.

 Medroxyprogesterone acetate

 Women with menopause have often been given various types of postmenopausal hormone therapies to prevent osteoporosis and reduce menopausal symptoms.
 Medroxyprogesterone acetate (MPA) is a synthetic progestin and was commonly used as a contraceptive or used as a hormone therapy for endometriosis or osteoporosis.
-Recent studies suggest, using MPA increases patient risks of developing breast cancer due to an increase expression of RANKL.
-MPA causes a substantial induction of RANKL in mammary-gland epithelial cells while deletion of RANKL decreases the incidence MPA-induced breast cancer.
-Hence inhibition of RANKL has potential for the prevention and treatment of breast cancer.
+Recent studies suggest that using MPA increases the risk of developing breast cancer due to increased expression of RANKL.
+MPA causes a substantial induction of RANKL in mammary-gland epithelial cells, while deletion of RANKL decreases the incidence of MPA-induced breast cancer.
+Hence, inhibition of RANKL has potential for the prevention and treatment of breast cancer.